 No singing in the kitchen either.
-The adults would tell the girl that any kind of distraction in the kitchen could result in accidents or injuries.
+The adults could have told the girl that any kind of distraction in the kitchen could result in accidents or injuries.
 But they figured that wouldn’t scare her as much as an old superstition that says singing in the kitchen would result in her marrying a much, much older man.
 The implication is not that the husband would be an old, wealthy man who dies shortly after marriage, leaving her financially secure for the rest of her life; it’s more like that, due to her husband’s advanced age, the young wife’s life would be all about geriatric care with little hope for marital fulfillment in one key aspect.

 As much as I’d like to think that we as a society have left these antiquated beliefs in the past, my experience has proven otherwise.

 Science or good old common sense almost always lies behind superstitions like these.
 Some people either don’t realize that, or they intentionally ignore it.

 A few years ago, I was invited to observe a cooking demonstration in Bangkok where the instructor told his students to remove the lid right after taking a pot of curry off the heat.
 “You don’t want to let the curry cool down with the lid on,” he said.
 “There are many reasons, but people in the old days would say the condensation forming on the underside of the lid is like a spirit’s tears.
 If it falls back into the pot, it will spoil the curry.”
 First of all, I’d never heard of that superstition before.
 Second of all, what kind of spirit lives in a curry pot?
 Lastly, what kind of madness is this?